Skip to navigation Skip to content

 • one member of the couple is receiving an ISP and their pension status is zero rate (CZR) for reason PLS (from 1 July 2019)

-These customers are required to provide an income estimate within 21 days of the request to provide an estimate, or their FTB will cancel (CAN-OIS).
+These customers are issued a request for an income estimate and are required to provide it within 21 days of the request, or their FTB will cancel (CAN-OIS).

 The FTB Part B income test applies to all partnered ISP customers eligible to receive FTB Part B. The Part B primary earner income limit does not apply if they or their partner receives an ISP.
 For partnered ISP customers, the rate of Part B is reduced if the lower earner's income is above the income free area.